PanArturo/Camping-Rating/README.md

 # Yelp-Clone

-          - (Constantly adding and pushing new features)
+          - Constantly adding and pushing new features, Check it out and any suggestions are welcome.
           - https://pan-arturo-project-yelpclone.herokuapp.com/